Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-application">Extension of the Application.vue</h3>

 This component is extended with the new method `loadConstraints` which is used to load [visual layout constraints](#visual-layout-constraint-glossary) from the server.
-New `isHierarchyView` and `constraintRulesLoaded` attributes are used to indicate whether a visual style of a parent node need to be changed (for more information, see "[Extension of the ViewOptions.ts](#extension-of-the-view-options)" section) and whether constraints are loaded from the server successfully.
+New `isHierarchicalView` and `constraintRulesLoaded` attributes are used to indicate whether a visual style of a parent node need to be changed (for more information, see "[Extension of the ViewOptions.ts](#extension-of-the-view-options)" section) and whether constraints are loaded from the server successfully.

 <h3 id="extension-of-the-edge">Extension of the Edge.ts</h3>